Where to See Christmas Tree Lightings in San Francisco

 Everyone can benefit from putting down their phones and pulling themselves away from the TV to learn something new, and a rainy day is the ideal time to do it.
-Whether you’ve been wanting to brew your own kombucha, build a wooden shelf for your kitchen, learn calligraphy for your upcoming wedding, make your own jewelry, try your hand at sewing, or spruce up your home for the holidays with a DIY wreath, Workshop SF has a class for you.
+Whether you’ve been wanting to brew your own kombucha, build a wooden shelf for your kitchen, learn calligraphy for your upcoming wedding, make your own jewelry, try your hand at sewing, or spruce up your home for the holidays with a DIY wreath, Workshop SF has plenty of online classes filled with exciting crafts and projects to do on a rainy day at home for you.
 All classes range from short two-hour introductions to full-day boot camps and are taught by local teachers, makers, and artists.
 If you’re looking for something a little less crafty, check out the classes at The Civic Kitchen, San Francisco Cooking School, and General Assembly.

-To burn off some pent-up energy and release your inner child, look no further than House of Air, a trampoline park tucked away in a former airplane hanger beside the Presidio’s Chrissy Field.
-Bounce, jump, and fly across 42 connected trampolines, which are surrounded by trampoline walls; take a conditioning class; or hold a rainy-day dodgeball tournament.
+Jumping on trampolines isn’t only a fun indoor rainy-day activity for kids and toddlers.
+To burn off some pent-up energy and release your inner child, look no further than House of Air, a trampoline park tucked away in a former airplane hangar beside the Presidio’s Chrissy Field.
+Bounce, jump, and fly with your family across 42 connected trampolines, which are surrounded by trampoline walls; take a conditioning class; or hold a rainy-day dodgeball tournament.
 Your body may ache a bit the next day (at least if you’re old like me), but it’ll be well worth it.

 Even if you feel like you might burst, no trip to the Ferry Building is complete without an ice-cream cone from Humphry Slocombe, where you can find such innovative winter flavors as banana mochi, wine and cheese (yes, you read that correctly), Mexican hot chocolate, and brown butter.
 Before you head home, pick up any necessary dinner supplies while you ponder exactly where your entire paycheck just went.

-Prepare to shed the sweatpants and ditch the Vanderpump rules.
-We know—it might be the hardest thing you do all weekend, but why not be high-class for an afternoon?
+Prepare to shed the sweatpants and ditch the Vanderpump rules this rainy day.
+We know—it might be the hardest thing you do all weekend, but why not be high-class for a fun afternoon with friends?
 Round up your best gal pals and head to the elegant Fairmont San Francisco hotel for a pricey-but-totally-worth-it teatime experience complete with traditional tea sandwiches, savory scones, delectable pastries, and house-made sweets.
 Don’t forget to keep your pinky up while you imagine what it would be like to be a member of the Royal Family.